🐳 10,536 items were approved and added to the database in the past week!

 Patches

 One of the things that people really complained about when Strife was released, was that it only had one save slot.
-Rogue fixed it in the version 1.3 patch, allowing you to have multiple save slots.
+Rogue fixed it in the version 1.3 patch, allowing players to have multiple save slots.

 Rarity